 Withdrawal symptoms will last for the entire period of the detox process.
 The detox period is however long it takes your body to get the drugs completely out of your system and restore itself back to its normal state.

-Most often, the long-lasting symptoms of withdrawal are anxiety, insomnia, irritability, agitation, and drug cravings.
+Most often, the long-lasting symptoms of withdrawal include:

 The first step of any treatment program is a thorough assessment of the individual.
 During the assessment, a medical professional will determine their condition and form a personalized pathway to help them safely and permanently recover.

 Misuse of any drug can lead to dependence.
 Once dependence forms, quitting on your own is simply not possible.
-Dependence leads to the onset of severe withdrawal symptoms that are uncomfortable and even life-threatening, which is why a medical intervention is necessary for recovery.
+Dependence leads to the onset of severe withdrawal symptoms that are uncomfortable and even life-threatening.
+Upon admission, medical intervention is often necessary for recovery.

 2. Detox Process

-Once a person makes progress in the detox process, they can enter into the rehabilitation phase of treatment.
-The rehabilitation phase will likely take some weeks or months to complete, and the timeline remains completely unique to the individual.
+Once a person progresses from detox, they enter the rehabilitation phase.
+This phase can take some weeks or months to complete and is unique to the individual.
 Rehabilitation typically involves a combination of therapies, including talk therapy, peer support groups, wellness classes, nutrition classes, and more.

-Inpatient residential rehabilitation is the most involved of all options, and it will mean residing at a treatment center full time.
-During rehabilitation, a person will meet with care staff every day while being able to interact with other residents.
-Activities are often planned, and other amenities, such as fitness centers and movie theaters, are available for use.
+Inpatient residential rehabilitation is the most involved option and requires residing at a treatment center full-time.
+A person will meet with care staff daily and interact with other residents.
+Activities are often planned, and other amenities are available, including fitness centers and movie theaters.

-For partial hospitalization and outpatient rehabilitation, the individual continues to reside in their own home, but they’ll visit a treatment center or meeting place multiple times a week to speak with their team.
-Partial hospitalization is more intensive than outpatient rehabilitation and may involve daily meetings depending on the individual’s needs.
+For partial hospitalization and outpatient rehabilitation, individuals reside in their own homes but visit a treatment center or meeting place multiple times a week.
+Partial hospitalization is more intensive than outpatient rehabilitation and may involve daily meetings.

 4. Continuing Care

-When structured rehabilitation ends, an individual begins to transition back to normal life as they enter the continuing care period.
-At Zinnia Healing, we are firm believers that a strong support system and ongoing discussions are essential to permanent recovery and avoiding relapse.
+When structured rehabilitation ends, an individual begins to transition back to normal life as they enter the aftercare period.
+At Zinnia Health, we are firm believers that a strong support system and ongoing discussions are essential to permanent recovery and avoiding relapse.
 That’s why we continue to offer the same level of personalized care long after an individual completes structured treatment.

-Are you interested in learning more about how Zinnia Healing approaches treatment for Xanax and other addictions?
-Contact our team today to explore your options and take the first step.
+Are you interested in learning more about how Zinnia Health approaches substance abuse and mental health treatments for Xanax abuse, alcohol abuse, and other addictions?
+If you or a loved one take Xanax and alcohol, it’s important to seek help.
+Contact our team today to explore your treatment options and take the first step.